EU ministers set 2015 fishing quotas; campaigners say still too high

 “Although catches will be reduced for several stocks, it is totally unjustifiable that fisheries ministers ignored 56 percent of the scientific advice,” said Lasse Gustavsson, executive director of conservation group Oceana.

-For example, ministers agreed a 5 percent increase in the total allowable catches for North Sea cod whereas scientists had advised a 20 percent cut, according to Pew, a scientific organization.
+For example, ministers agreed a 5 percent increase in the total allowable catches for North Sea cod whereas scientists had advised a 20 percent cut, according to Pew, a scientific organisation.

-“Fish stocks and fishing communities are put at risk when ministers disregard the agreed policy and continue to legislate overfishing,” said Uta Bellion, director of Pew’s European marine program.
+“Fish stocks and fishing communities are put at risk when ministers disregard the agreed policy and continue to legislate overfishing,” said Uta Bellion, director of Pew’s European marine programme.

 Ministers also ignored a recommended 60 percent cut to catches of Eastern Channel sole, opting instead for a 28 percent reduction.